Andrew Tate: Political party launch

-Reception and influence
+Reception

-Beginning in 2022, Tate's views and their influence on teenage boys and young men have become a particular concern of parents, teachers and mental health experts in much of the world, including North America, the United Kingdom, Australia and New Zealand.
-The New York Times has described his views as "brainwashing a generation", due to his influence in British schools, and the Anti-Defamation League (ADL) considers Tate's misogyny mainstream.
-The ADL reported that Tate "teaches his acolytes that women are inferior and morally deficient beings [...] who deserve to be physically, sexually and emotionally abused", equating his philosophy to that of pickup artists.
+Beginning in 2022, Tate's views and their influence on teenage boys and young men have become a particular concern of parents, teachers and mental health experts in much of the world, including North America, the United Kingdom, Australia, and New Zealand.
+The New York Times has described his views as "brainwashing a generation", due to his influence in British schools, and the Anti-Defamation League (ADL) considers Tate's misogyny mainstream, reporting that he "teaches his acolytes that women are inferior and morally deficient beings [...] who deserve to be physically, sexually and emotionally abused", and equating his philosophy to that of pickup artists.

-In August 2022, the White Ribbon Campaign, a nonprofit organisation opposing male-on-female violence, called Tate's commentary "extremely misogynistic" and its possible long-term effects on his young male audience "concerning".
-Hope not Hate asserted that Tate's social media presence might present a "dangerous slip road into the far-right" for his audience and criticised his ties to the far right.
-The Rape Crisis England and Wales said it is "unacceptable that such a blatant display of misogyny is being given a platform".
-The Centre for Countering Digital Hate called Tate's videos "extreme misogyny" after uncovering videos viewed millions of times referencing leaving an imprint on young women.
-In response to these criticisms, Tate said that his content includes "many videos praising women" and mainly aims to teach his audience to avoid "toxic and low-value people as a whole".
-He added that he plays a "comedic character" and that people believe "absolutely false narratives" about him.
+A number of advocacy and research organisations condemned Tate's content in similar terms.
+The White Ribbon Campaign called his commentary "extremely misogynistic" and warned of "concerning" long-term effects on his young male audience; Hope not Hate said his presence risked becoming a "dangerous slip road into the far-right" for his audience and later called him a "legitimising force" for misogynistic views; and the Institute for Strategic Dialogue said he posed "a risk of radicalising young men into misogynist extremism".
+The Centre for Countering Digital Hate called videos of his viewed millions of times "extreme misogyny", and UK domestic abuse charity Women's Aid said his popularity was "a current representation of existing misogyny" rather than a standalone phenomenon.
+In response, Tate said his content includes "many videos praising women" and aims to teach his audience to avoid "toxic and low-value people as a whole", and that he plays a "comedic character" that people misunderstand.

-In February 2023, Tim Squirrell of the Institute for Strategic Dialogue said Tate posed "a risk of radicalising young men into misogynist extremism".
-In May, Hope not Hate's director of policy called Tate a "legitimising force" for misogynistic views and the End Violence Against Women Coalition's director said it is "hugely concerning" that "Tate continues to wield influence on a significant proportion of younger men, who say they agree with his views on women, masculinity and how to be a man."
-According to interviews by The Conversation in mid–2023, teachers explicitly identified Tate's influence on students in reference to a dramatic increase in "sexism, misogyny and sexual harassment" in Australian classrooms.
-In October, UK domestic abuse charity Women's Aid called Tate's content a proxy for misogyny and sexism, saying, "the popularity of Tate is not a phenomenon in and of itself and, instead, is a current representation of existing misogyny".

-In a 2024 interview with Empire magazine, the actor James McAvoy said that his character Paddy in the movie Speak No Evil was inspired by Tate.